jfischoff/port-utils/EventHandlerPattern.md

   }
 ```

-The `EventHandlers` let us pass in `IO` actions which are triggered during key moments allowing us to track the progress of `waitWith`.
+The `IO` actions are triggered during key moments allowing one to track the progress of `waitWith`.
 If we passed in `ekg` metrics:

 ```haskell
 createEkgMetrics :: Store -> IO EventHandlers